-- Technological changes occur rapidly in our industry and our development of new products is critical to maintain our revenue. - Our business could be negatively impacted by cyber security incidents and other disruptions. - We rely upon Amazon Web Services to operate portions of our platform and any disruption of or interference with our use of Amazon Web Services or other vendors' material would adversely affect our business, results of operations and financial condition - Some of our products contain third-party, open-source software and failure to comply with the terms of the underlying open-source software licenses could restrict our ability to sell our products or otherwise result in claims against us. - We must continue to attract and retain highly skilled technical personnel for our research and development efforts. - We cannot be certain that our research and development activities will be successful. - Failure to effectively manage our product and service lifecycles could harm our business. - SaaS offerings, which involve various risks, constitute an important part of our business. - We depend significantly upon our proprietary technology and intellectual property and the loss of or successful challenge to our proprietary rights could require us to divert management attention and could reduce revenue and increase our operating costs. - Our patents may not provide us with competitive advantages. - We are subject to warranty and product liability risks. - There is significant government regulation of technology imports and exports and to the extent we cannot meet the requirements of the regulations we may be prohibited from exporting some of our products, which could negatively impact our revenue. - We employ cryptographic technology in our authentication products that uses complex mathematical formulations.
+- Technological changes occur rapidly in our industry and our development of new products or features is critical to maintain our revenue.
+New or disruptive technology from competitors or future competitors could decrease the amount of business from our current customers which represent a large majority of our revenue. - Our business could be negatively impacted by cyber security incidents and other disruptions. - We rely upon Amazon Web Services to operate portions of our platform and any disruption of or interference with our use of Amazon Web Services or other vendors' material would adversely affect our business, results of operations and financial condition.
+Similarly, our key suppliers also have business continuity risks associated with their vendors which could in turn have a material effect upon us. - Some of our products contain third-party, open-source software and failure to comply with the terms of the underlying open-source software licenses could restrict our ability to sell our products or otherwise result in claims against us. - We must continue to attract and retain highly skilled technical personnel for our research and development efforts. - We cannot be certain that our research and development activities will be successful. - Failure to effectively manage our product and service lifecycles could harm our business. - SaaS offerings, which involve various risks, constitute an important part of our business. - We depend significantly upon our proprietary technology and intellectual property and the loss of or successful challenge to our proprietary rights could require us to divert management attention and could reduce revenue and increase our operating costs. - Our patents may not provide us with competitive advantages. - We are subject to warranty and product liability risks.

+- There is significant government regulation of technology imports and exports and to the extent we cannot meet the requirements of the regulations we may be prohibited from exporting some of our products, which could negatively impact our revenue. - We employ cryptographic technology in our authentication products that uses complex mathematical formulations.